Jofroop/Jofroop-DLP-GUI/README.md

 # Jofroop-DLP-GUI
 A GUI for Youtube-DLP.

-Highly simple with not many addtional features.
-You input the link, and press the download button.
-The yt-dlp file has to be downloaded seperately.
-You can also set a custom output path.
+Very simple with almost no additonal features.
+The yt-dlp file must be downloaded seperately.
+Use the folder button to open the yt-dlp.exe file.
+Then use the output button to set the output path of the video.

+If there are any bugs like the program not saving file paths on restart, please tell me.